 No one enjoys being in abipolar relationship.
-It can make you feel anxious, fearful and unsafe.
-We all have the right to enjoy a relationship that is smooth, loving and makes us feel safe.
+It can make you feel anxious, fearful, and unsafe.
+We all have the right to enjoy a relationship that is smooth, loving, and makes us feel safe.

-1. Both of you are stable people
+1. Both of you have stable personalities

 They have learned and integrated important life lessons.
 If they have unresolved issues, they have worked on these through therapy or with a trusted mentor.
 They have created lives that are fulfilling and enriching.
 When stable people come together, the relationship that follows is naturally balanced.

-2. You and your partner are compatible on a core level
+2. You both are compatible on a core level

 Creating or maintaining a stable relationship necessitates that both partners share common core values.

 Couples who are at odds on any of these points can find themselves with friction in their relationship, creating instability.
 For instance, you feel that treating your body in a healthy way is important.
 You work out frequently, stay away from processed food, and do not smoke.

 When they do fight, they avoid criticizing each other or bringing up past mistakes.
 They stick to the subject and listen to each other’s side of things.
 They allow each other to express themselves without interruption.

 They work hard to understand how the other sees the source of disagreement.
-Couples in unstable relationships try and show each other why they are right and the other is wrong.
+Couples in unstable relationships try to show each other why they are right and the other is wrong.
 They shut down their partner or shut down themselves, so the discussion does not move toward resolution.

 4. You both prioritize each other

 As you go about your day, your thoughts turn to your partner.
 If you have a big decision to make, you consult with your partner.
 You seek your partner’s opinion on your own projects and plans.
-Your partner’s happiness and well-being is a number-one concern for you.
+Your partner’s happiness and well-being are a number-one concern for you.

 6. You are deeply committed to the relationship

 Both of you agreed prior to marriage that divorce would never be an option.
-This knowledge lends a stability to your relationship, allowing you to work through moments of difficulty knowing that even during the rough patches, you will always have each other to rely upon.
+This knowledge lends stability to your relationship, allowing you to work through moments of difficulty knowing that even during the rough patches, you will always have each other to rely upon.

 7. There is a foundation of trust between you

-You can be open, vulnerable and authentic with each other.
+You can be open, vulnerable, and authentic with each other.
 Whatever fears or emotions you share with your partner, you know he will always love you and care for you.

 8. You accept each other completely

 Couples in stable relationshipsaccept each other for who they are, right now, today.
 They did not fall in love with the other’s potential, they fell in love with the other as they were.